Sydney-Informatics-Hub/SIH-Raijin-Trinity/README.md

 ## Background

 [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) assembles Illumina RNA-Seq data into transcript sequences.
-Trinity was developed at the Broad Institute and the Hebrew Univervity of Jerusalem.
+Trinity was developed at the Broad Institute and the Hebrew University of Jerusalem.

 SIH-Raijin-Trinity allows Trinity to be scalable by enabling use of multiple nodes on NCI Raijin.
 The entire workflow can complete ~4X faster using 10 broadwell nodes!